propellerlabsio/meteor-ui5-website/public/docs/tutorial/07-Accounts.md

 		xmlns="sap.m">
 ```
 ## Add the registration form to the view
- Add registration form to your view in `webapp/Tasks.view.xml`
+ Add registration form at the top of the page.
+Only show if user is logged in to your view in `webapp/Tasks.view.xml`
 ```xml
   	<!-- Login form -->
 	<form:SimpleForm editable="true" id="formId"